Select Page

 One of the main complications of inguinal hernia surgery is infertility.
 But this complication is usually associated with males.
 It can have an impact on the females if the partner has undergone inguinal surgery.
 However, hernia surgery in females has no direct relation to infertility.

-To book an appointment or to get a free cost estimate of hernioplasty, click here.
+To book an appointment or to get a free cost estimate of hernia surgery, click here.